Apply for building consent using MultiProof

 In addition to completing the BCA’s building consent application form and paying any fees, you need to provide:

-• the application identity for the design which has a MultiProof certificate and provide the certificate number on the form
+• the application identity for the design which has a MultiProof approval and provide the approval number on the form

 • provide plans and specifications for the proposed building, so that the BCA can compare the building consent application plans and specifications to the approved documents held online